kevprakash/BridgeBound/README.md

 6) Open up the project and go to "Source Control" -> Set the type to Git and hit accept

 IMPORTANT: DO NOT ADD OR COMMIT FROM CMD ONLY USE THE EDITOR TO ADD AND COMMIT CHANGES.
 You have to push from cmd though.

+If you experience an error when pulling and it says you have uncommited changes, DO NOT commit/stash the files.
+Just delete those files and pull the latest version.